The Hidden Cost of Untreated Eating Disorders: Academic Interruptions

 How Eating Disorders Affect the Brain and Learning

 The brain needs consistent nourishment to function.
-Without it, cognitive performance declines in ways that directly impact school.
+Without it, cognitive performance can decline in ways that directly impact school [2,3].

 Students struggling with an eating disorder may experience: